dapperlabs-platform/terraform-github-actions-runners/README.md

 # Github Actions Self-hosted Runners Module
-This module simplifies the creation of creating managed instance VMs based on the runner image dedicated to a team/project
+This module simplifies the creation of managed instance VMs based on the runner image dedicated to a team/project

 Example